PDM4AR/exercises/docs/06-collisionchecking.md

 In this step, you will implement a baseline version for collision checking by using the primitives implemented before.
 You should not use `shapely` here.
 (We will check!)
 The aim of this part is to check if a candidate path for our circular robot is collision-free.

-You will implement `path_collision_check` function which returns the `Segment` indices of the given `Path` which are in collision with the given obstacles.
+You will implement the `path_collision_check` function which returns the `Segment` indices of the given `Path` which are in collision with the given obstacles.
 This function takes a `Path` *t*, the radius of the robot's occupancy *r*, and a list of obstacles as arguments.
 It returns the list of indices which represents the `Segment`s of the `Path` which are in collision with any of the obstacles.

 #### Step 5: Collision Checking via Occupancy Grid

-The aim and all the assumptions are same as `Step 8`.
+The aim and all of the assumptions are the same as Step 4.
-However, in this step, you will use different approach for collision checking.
+However, in this step, you will use a different approach for collision checking.
 You are asked to implement collision checking via occupancy grids.
 You will initially create an occupancy grid of the given environment.
 Then using the occupancy grid, you will find the segments of the path in which our robot will collide.
 You may use the functionalities of `shapely` here.
 Note that you will have to convert the `GeoPrimitives` to `shapely` geometries in order to work with `shapely`.

-In this step, you will implement `path_collision_check_occupancy_grid` function which returns the `Segment` indices of the given `Path` which collides with any of the given obstacles.
+In this step, you will implement the `path_collision_check_occupancy_grid` function which returns the `Segment` indices of the given `Path` which collide with any of the given obstacles.
-This function takes `Path` *t*, radius of the robot *r*, and list of obstacles as arguments.
+This function takes a `Path` *t*, the radius of the robot *r*, and a list of obstacles as arguments.
-It returns the list of indices which represents the `Segment`s of the `Path` which collides with any of the obstacles.
-Note that due to the discrete nature of an occupancy grid, it is completely reasonable that the method might not result in a perfect accuracy of 1.0.
+It returns the list of indices which represents the `Segment`s of the `Path` which collide with any of the obstacles.
+Note that due to the discrete nature of an occupancy grid, it is completely reasonable that the method might not result in perfect accuracy of 1.0.

 #### Step 6: Collision Checking using R-Trees

-The aim and all of the assumptions are same as `Step 8`.
+The aim and all of the assumptions are the same as Step 4.
 Like previous steps, the aim is to find the segments of the path in which our circular robot will collide.
 However, in this step you will use R-Tree to increase the execution time performance of your collision check module.
 R-Tree is an important optimization approach that is used in collision checking.
-For environments with high number of obstacles, it provides us an execution time decrease via its bounding box volume hierarchy structure.
+For environments with a high number of obstacles, it provides us an execution time decrease via its bounding box volume hierarchy structure.
 In this method, you will build an R-Tree of the given obstacles.
 You may use the functionalities of `shapely` here, including `STRTree`.
 You are also free to implement your own R-Tree if you wish.

-In this step, you will implement `path_collision_check_r_tree` function which returns the `Segment` indices of the given `Path` which collides with any of the given obstacles.
+In this step, you will implement the `path_collision_check_r_tree` function which returns the `Segment` indices of the given `Path` which collide with any of the given obstacles.
-This function takes `Path` *t*, radius of the robot *r*, and list of obstacles as arguments.
+This function takes a `Path` *t*, the radius of the robot *r*, and a list of obstacles as arguments.
-It returns the list of indices which represents the `Segment`s of the `Path` which collides with any of the obstacles.
+It returns the list of indices which represents the `Segment`s of the `Path` which collide with any of the obstacles.

 #### Step 7: Collision Checking in Robot Frame